emcbride09/flight_cancellation_prediction/README.md

-# A machine learning model to predict flight cancellations.
+# A binary classification model to predict commercial flight cancellations.

 ### Goals
 Create a binary classification model to predict cancellations of commercial flights leaving Heathrow